ietf-wg-idr/RFC4271bis/rfc4271bis.md

 This document discusses the Border Gateway Protocol (BGP), which is an inter-Autonomous System routing protocol.

-The primary function of a BGP speaking system is to exchange network reachability information with other BGP systems.
+The primary function of a BGP-speaking system is to exchange network reachability information with other BGP systems.
 This network reachability information includes information on the list of Autonomous Systems (ASes) that reachability information traverses.